UniverseXYZ/kekDAO-PM/Universe xyzDAO Project Calls/ama_15.md

 ### **Answer:**

 **Tyler:** The vision for the community's role is that we've hired out of the community quite a bit.
 The biggest thing when people ask me is that it is hard to figure out because people come in and start contributing and helping immediately.
 In Universe's case, I get that it's been slow-going since we launched, we had unforeseen circumstances and things slowed down progress.
 We have been hit with a series of bad luck streaks that I wouldn't expect would continue.
-Our USDC runway and the multi SIG are fine in terms of the runway.
-We need to recalibrate how much the multi SIG has fronted towards the Polymorphs.
+Our USDC runway and the multi-sig are fine in terms of the runway.
+We need to recalibrate how much the multi-sig has fronted towards the Polymorphs.
 Someone had said before that we had not spent any money on the Polymorphs, but that's not completely true.
 We have a certain amount of funds used for NFTs, which would also extend the runway.

 We need to look at the general markets and see where everything's going; it's not like we will run out of money immediately.
 Suppose Universe Aggregate was a private entity.
 You see groups raising quite a lot of capital, $20-$30 million.
 Since everything we're doing is publicly listed, when you hit these bear markets, it becomes difficult when the public markets are highly active.
 We need to get into a presentable place, and if we're going to compete long term, we're going to have to raise or find capital.
 We need to get everything cleaned up and push it out before worrying about that.
 We can have open questions when we need to worry about the runway.